Docs

 • Distinguish planning types: Use tags to differentiate between nightly planning, real-time planning and reference plans.
 This helps track how often real-time plan adjustments are necessary or to compare nightly planning with actual executions.

-To keep runs of your production systems distinct from development or staging environments, we recommend using different tenants and discourage using tags.
+To keep datasets of your production systems distinct from development or staging environments, we recommend using different tenants and discourage using tags.
 This ensures a clear separation of environments, preventing test or experimental data from affecting production operations.

 • © 2025 Timefold BV